expo/expo/README.md

 ### Android
 - If the Play Store version of the Expo Client App is installed on your test device, uninstall it.
 - Connect your test device to your computer with a USB cable.
-- Run `cd android; ./run.sh`, or alternately open the `android` directory in Android Studio, start it, and in the **Select Deployment Target** dialog, select your device.
+- Run `fastlane android start`, or alternately open the `android` directory in Android Studio, start it, and in the **Select Deployment Target** dialog, select your device.

 ## Standalone Apps